Skip to content

 has5dot6Health: "health 5.6"

-This condition requires the player to be below specific Y height.
 The required argument is a number or a location (for example 100;200;300;world).
 In case of location it will take the height from it and use it as regular height.

 Example